Prepare for your first board mandate

 - Professionals, managers or executives without experience as board directors that aim to serve in a corporate governance role

-- Family members and controlling shareholders of boards of small and medium family companies
+- Family members and controlling shareholders of small and medium family companies

 - Executive of government and non-profit organisations and agencies.
 Professionals from the institutional investment community